Mikeskay/Calculator/README.md

+# Task Title: simplified calculator

-# Calculator
+# Task Description:

 Design and code the GUI for the beginnings of a simplified calculator.
-Your calculator doesn’t have to actually do anything other than allow users to enter numbers using the number buttons.
-The “CE” button should clear the TextField.
-Only allow one “.” to be entered per number entry.
+The calculator performs basic Calculations  as well as  the “CE” button should clear the TextField.